nemec/clipr/migration-to-2.0.md

+# Migrating to Version 2.0

+This document lists the breaking changes between version 1.x and 2.0 for those that wish to upgrade.

 * Creating a new parser no longer automatically validates the configuration of the object.
   Must call parser.ValidateConfig() or parser.AssertConfig() manually (or skip it in your production build).
 * Object is now passed to the Parse method rather than the constructor.